Gorji, Lorestan

-Gorji (گرجي) (Note: Also romanized as Gorjī) is a village in Pachehlak-e Gharbi Rural District of the Central District of Azna County, Lorestan province, Iran.
+Gorji (گرجي) (Note: Also romanized as Gorjī) is a village in Pachehlak-e Gharbi Rural District of the Central District in Azna County, Lorestan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,980 in 431 households.
 The following census in 2011 counted 2,579 people in 684 households.
-The 2016 census measured the population of the village as 2,971 people in 810 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 2,971 people in 810 households, the most populous in its rural district.